vlad-uve/CNN-for-CIFAR10/README.md

 * Dropout
 * Early Stopping

-* Early Stopping: This method monitors the model's performance on a validation data set to halt training once performance begins to deteriorate, preventing it from overfitting and memorizing noise in the training data.

 The CNN model was defined using the Keras Functional API, it consists of multiple layers, including convolutional layers, activation functions, pooling layers, and fully connected layers.
 Below is a detailed overview of the model architecture:

 ### Input Layer